 - You can find out your employer's limit by logging onto the Cyclescheme website with either your employer’s name or their Cyclescheme employer code.
 Use the 'Ready to begin' button ↓below↓ to start the login process.
 A welcome message will display saying either “You can request a package of any price” or “You can request a package of up to £XXXX amount”.

 Can I still add funds (or 'top up')?

-No. To improve clarity on this topic and ensure there is no shared ownership, the DfT recently confirmed in their guidance update that adding funds is no longer allowable.
-If you wish to get a bike that is more expensive than your employers present limit, Cyclescheme will be able to facilitate this for your employer shortly via the new 'Freedom to ride' scheme.
+- No. To improve clarity on this topic and ensure there is no shared ownership, the DfT confirmed in the guidance update that adding funds is no longer allowable.
+If you wish to get a bike worth more than £1,000 your employer must agree to increase their limit.

 Has the new guidance changed what accessories are allowable?

-- Great news, the new guidance broadened allowed accessories.
+- The new guidance broadened allowable accessories.
 You can now get parts as well as clothing and accessories.
-The only cycle to work scheme exceptions are GPS ride trackers & navigation devices, bike racks for cars, cameras, turbo trainers or rollers, gift cards, nutricational products or foodstuffs.
+The only cycle to work scheme exceptions are GPS ride trackers and navigation devices, bike racks for cars, cameras, turbo trainers or rollers, gift cards, nutritional products and foodstuffs.